rmj3197/SurVigilance/README.md

 This project uses the [GPL-3.0 license](https://github.com/rmj3197/SurVigilance/blob/main/LICENSE), with a full version of the license included in the repository.

 ## Funding Information
-The work has been supported by Kaleida Health Foundation.
+The work has been supported by Kaleida Health Foundation Award \# 82114.

+## Disclaimer

+- SurVigilance is not affiliated with, endorsed by, or supported by the administrators, maintainers, or owners of any safety databases it can access.
+- All database names and trademarks are the property of their respective owners.
+- We gratefully acknowledge the organizations that maintain the FAERS, VAERS, VigiAccess, and Lareb databases, whose efforts make these datasets publicly accessible.